Simhasanam (1986 film): Development

-In November 1984, actor Krishna launched his film studio, Padmalaya, aiming to establish it as a significant name in the industry.
+In November 1984, actor Superstar Krishna launched his film studio, Padmalaya, aiming to establish it as a significant name in the industry.
 At the time, he was balancing his acting career in Telugu films with producing Hindi films.
 To enhance the studio’s reputation, Krishna decided to remake the 1951 Telugu film Pathala Bhairavi into Hindi.
 The remake, titled Pataal Bhairavi, was released in May 1985 and became a success, giving Krishna the momentum to pursue a more ambitious project.

 In 1985, Krishna ventured into direction and set out to create a grand folklore (janapada) film with impressive sets.
 To make this high-budget venture work, he decided to produce it in both Telugu and Hindi.
 This led to Simhasanam, the first Telugu film shot in 70 mm.
 The Telugu version was titled Simhasanam, while the Hindi version was titled Singhasan, starring Jeetendra.
 Produced under the Padmalaya banner with his brothers G. Hanumantha Rao and G. Adiseshagiri Rao managing the project, Krishna made his directorial debut, also taking on roles as screenwriter, editor, and producer.

 Krishna is officially credited with the story and screenplay, while his frequent collaborator, Tripuraneni Maharadhi, is credited with the dialogues.
 However, Maharadhi played a significant role in writing the entire script, not just the dialogue portion.
 The film blends historical elements with folk narratives, drawing inspiration from actual events and figures.
 The characters of Queen Alakananda Devi and army commander Vikrama Simha were based on the historical figures Rudrama Devi and Gona Ganna Reddy, who assisted Rudrama Devi during times of crisis in the Kakatiya Empire.
 Additionally, the character of Chandanagandhi was inspired by a historical incident involving a Vishakanya, who was used against Chandragupta Maurya, the Mauryan Emperor.